Viswanath-621/Water-Quality-Analysis-and-Monitoring/README.md

+## Water Quality Analysis and Monitoring Using Remote Sensing

 Water quality characteristics can be monitored using remote sensing techniques.
 Geographic information systems use remote sensing photos as well as the results of imaging analysis as